 Events such as ice cream socials, Redwood Haunted House, '80's Dance Party, pool/bike tournaments, study review sessions, resume writing, poetry readings, international cooking fests, etc.

-Upperclass students will be sent their room and roommate information in the middle of August.
+Upper class students will be sent their room and roommate information in the middle of July.

 First year students will select their own room and roommate(s) online in July.

 Residence Life will notify you of your roommate(s) name(s) when room assignment letters are sent in the middle of July.

 When you move in you will be asked to complete a roommate agreement.
 If you have an issue with your roommate then we encourage you to go over your roommate agreement again.
 Your resident assistant will be available to assist you if you have a problem.

 You are allowed to have up to three guests at one time, however there are certain restrictions.
 Check out the Policies and Procedures section for more information.